psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Monday.— Before C. W. Estcourt, Esq., mayor; and E. Way, Esq.

-Joseph Anderson, of the " Crab and Lobster" beer shop, was charged with keeping his house open for the sale of beer after the time allowed by law, and secreting soldiers at such times.
+Joseph Anderson, of the "Crab and Lobster" beer shop, was charged with keeping his house open for the sale of beer after the time allowed by law, and secreting soldiers at such times.

 P.C.
 Cave, said — I went to defendant's house about half-past 11 o'clock on Monday night, the 19th of February, with the picket, in search of absent soldiers.
 I was admitted, and defendant's wife said no soldiers were there.
 Defendant was present.
 I went to the coal hole door and found it tied inside.
 I broke the string, and found a soldier concealed in the corner of the coal hole.
 I asked defendant and his wife if they had any more in the house, and they said, no. I then went up stairs and found two girls sitting by the fire, and two soldiers lying under the bed.